UBC-CIC/commit2act/docs/UserGuide.md

 3. A list of all their validated submitted actions

-- Admin users can go onto user profiles to Unapprove validated actions by clicking the Unapprove Button
+- Admin users can go onto user profiles to unapprove validated actions by clicking the `Unapprove` button
-- Regular users will not be able to see the Unapprove Button
+- Regular users will not be able to see the `Unapprove` Button
 - ![alt text](images/userProfile/user_profile2.png)